International Commission of Jurists

 The International Commission of Jurists (ICJ) is an international human rights non-governmental organization.
-It is a standing group of 60 eminent jurists—including senior judges, attorneys and academics—who work to develop national and international human rights standards through the law.
-Commissioners are known for their experience, knowledge and fundamental commitment to human rights.
-The composition of the Commission aims to reflect the geographical diversity of the world and its many legal systems.

-The Commission is supported by an International Secretariat based in Geneva, Switzerland, and staffed by lawyers drawn from a wide range of jurisdictions and legal traditions.
+It is supported by an International Secretariat based in Geneva, Switzerland, and staffed by lawyers drawn from a wide range of jurisdictions and legal traditions.
 The Secretariat and the Commission undertake advocacy and policy work aimed at strengthening the role of lawyers and judges in protecting and promoting human rights and the rule of law.
 In addition, the ICJ has national sections and affiliates in over 70 countries.
-Given the legal focus of the ICJ's work, membership of these sections is predominantly drawn from the legal profession.